Terms and Conditions of Your Aid

 • REQUIRED ATTENDANCE

 Please remember that enrolling in courses is not enough to secure your financial aid.
 You must also attend the courses in which you enroll.
 The Office of Financial Aid is required to verify that students who receive a non-passing grade (any grade other than A, B, C, D, or I) in any class actually began attending the class.
-For example, if you receive an E or an NR in a course, we will follow up to determine whether or not you attended the class.
+For example, if you receive an E or an NR in a course, or no grade is reported, we will follow up to determine whether or not you attended the class.

 Failure to attend can be expensive: your aid could be reduced retroactively and you could be required to repay aid you have received.
 If you have any questions about your enrollment and eligibility for financial aid, please contact the Office of Financial Aid for assistance.